ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/8.jpg)

 ## 9. **Test Connection**
 Verify that the connection name is correctly displayed, then test the connection.
-If successful, click 'Browse'.
+If successful, click `Browse`.
 ![Step](../media/1/9.jpg)

 ## 10. **Navigate Blob Storage**
-Browse the blob storage and select the 'taxidata' folder.
+Browse the blob storage and select the `taxidata` folder.
 ![Step](../media/1/10.jpg)

 ## 11. **Select Data File**
-Choose a specific Parquet file and click 'OK'.
+Choose a specific Parquet file and click `OK`.
 ![Step](../media/1/11.jpg)

 ## 12. **File Path and Format**
 Note additional elements in the file path section.
-Change the file format to 'Parquet' and click 'Preview Data'.
+Change the file format to `Parquet` and click `Preview Data`.
 ![Step](../media/1/12.jpg)

 ## 13. **Preview External Data**